Bok Choy Sliced

 A third option is to simmer the vegies in broth.
 It’s a delight to use broth that you’ve lovingly cooked for hours, but it’s absolutely fine to use chicken stock if you’re in a hurry (it still tastes great).
 Cook the vegies until they’re just tender, season with salt, then serve in a bowl of broth.

 Most Asian vegetables and herbs dislike temperature extremes, so autumn and spring are the best seasons for growing them.
 They all appreciate good growing conditions, which means pre-preparing the soil by digging in some organic matter (aged manure or compost) and mixing in organic-based fertiliser such as Yates Dynamic Lifter Organic Plant Food.
 Give this mixture a couple of weeks to settle in before planting seedlings or sowing seeds.
-It’s best to sow directly into the growing position in the garden or pot, as seedlings tend to bolt when transplanted.
-Make successive sowings every few weeks to lengthen your harvesting window (and ensure a fresh supply!)
+It’s best to sow directly into the growing position in the garden or pot, as these seedlings tend to bolt when transplanted.
+Make successive sowings every few weeks to keep your harvest going for longer.

-Keep the plants growing rapidly by regular fertilising.
-Yates Thrive Natural Fish Seaweed+ Plant Food is a natural-based fertiliser that supplies nutrients and, at the same time, encourages healthy soil and strong roots.
+Keep your plants growing rapidly by regular fertilising.
+Yates Thrive Natural Fish Seaweed+ Plant Food is a natural-based fertiliser that supplies essential nutrients and, at the same time, encourages healthy soil and strong roots.
 If you keep consistently harvesting the stems, it promotes new growth.
-Harvest right from the early stages, while stems are tender.
+Start harvesting in the early stages of growth, while stems are tender.

-The Yates seed range includes quite a range of easy-to-grow varieties for Asian-inspired cooking.
+The Yates seed range includes quite a few easy-to-grow varieties for Asian-inspired cooking.
 There’s crisp and crunchy Wong Bok, tangy Tatsoi, Chinese Climbing Snow Peas, Snake Beans, succulent Luffa, Daikon radish and its peppery leaves, Shallots and classic herbs like Coriander, Gow Choy (garlic chives) and Thai Basil.

-A surprisingly versatile vegetable for Asian cooking is the Japanese turnip.
-Yates Japanese Turnip Hakurei bears little resemblance to traditional European turnips.
-Garden writer Fionna Hill fell in love with this vegetable; here’s what she has to say about it.
-“I’ve discovered a great new vegie …Yates Hakurei – AKA Japanese Turnip.
+Have you tried Japanese turnips?
+They aren't like traditional European turnips at all.
+Garden writer Fionna Hill fell in love with this vegetable; here’s what she has to say about it: “I’ve discovered a great new vegie …Yates 'Hakurei' – AKA Japanese Turnip.
 It’s also known as kabu, the salad turnip or Tokyo turnip.
-I’m a kiwi South Islander and turnips to me mean swedes that have had Southland frosts and are as big as my head.
-They’re lovely mashed with lashings of butter and pepper, but they don’t compare with Hakurei!
+I’m a Kiwi South Islander and turnips, to me, mean swedes that have had Southland frosts and are as big as my head.
+They’re lovely mashed with lashings of butter and pepper, but they still don’t compare with Hakurei!

 Hakurei are little round plump numbers with bright white skins and flesh like freshly-laundered white linen sheets in a soap powder ad.
 I planted seeds last year and ate the first crop eight weeks later.
 They’re even faster growing than radishes.
 I couldn’t wait and picked them smaller than I probably should have – they looked like a boutique-designed vegie.
 The flavour is sweetish, and fresh-tasting with no earthiness or bitterness.
 Flesh is crisp but softer than a regular turnip and not woody or tough; they’re excellent in soups, salads and Asian-style cooking and seem sweeter when cooked.
 Plant lots and pick them young: even smaller than the recommended 5cm across.